jbarnell1/KHEL_WGS_SARS_CoV_2/docs/WF_2_parse_run_data.md

 <br />

 - **format_dataframe()**
-  - Remove any samples with "pool" in the label, won't be in the LIMS database (case-insensitive)
+  - Remove any samples with "pool" in the label
-  - Remove any samples with "blank" in the label, won't be in the LIMS database (case-insensitive)
+  - Remove any samples with "blank" in the label
   - Format columns appropriately.
 Alters/creates:
     - `platform`
     - `machine_num`